moneyhoardersglobalnetwork/eatthebop/README.md

 # Eat The BOP

-2D game where you eat BOP tokens looking for the real BOP token on the level to win and earn BOP
+2D game where you eat BOP tokens looking for the real BOP token on the level to win and earn BOP.

+The Hoarders searches the board for the real BOP token amoung the fake tokens.
+The hoarder may have obstacles to move before being able to reach certain tokens.
+Each time a hoarder eats a token they pay a small fee with a random chance of winning a reward paid in BOP tokens.

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.
+⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Chainlink and Typescript.

+## How to Play

+You first need lifes to play Eat The BOP after clicking the play button look for the Buy Lifes button to purchase 3 Lifes

 ## Contents